|

 system, Chinese legal professionals in

 the PRC were backed up by an exceptional insufficiency of legal resources.
+Twenty years ago, there was no concept of a

 legal information profession in China and few